MileHacker Logo

 Bus & Marshrutka Stations

-• Routes are extensive and can appear complex.
+• Routes are vast and can appear complex.

 • Major hubs: Republic Square, Sasuntsi Davit (Central Railway Station), Kilikia Bus Station.